stephaniemay/stephaniemay/README.md

 I have had some job experience in this field with working with Electronic Arts from May 2021 - August 2021, and I will be working with
 Textron Industries for a Summer 2022 nine week long internship.
-To see some of the works I have collaborated on, you can check out the links below.
-If you would like to contact me, feel free to email me at stephanie.e.mayberry@gmail.com.
+To see some of the works I have collaborated on, you can check out the links below, and to see more projects I have done, feel free to check out my repositories.
+If you would like to contact me, email me at stephanie.e.mayberry@gmail.com.

 Collaborations:
 1. https://github.com/FadingEcho20/Aglets-3380-Project    Spring 2021 Object Oriented Program Project